remyzorg/pendulum/README.md

 # TODO :

+* Code generation
+  * handle valued signal
+    * operator for presence & value
+  * check if then else generation

 * Documentation :
-  * update description
+  * write examples
-  * document surface / depth
+  * comment surf / depth
+  * other comments

+* API

 * Language
-  * about adding first class modules (necessary)
+  * add first class machines (necessary)
   * maintain signals values or presence informations between steps
-  * gather at signal definitions (several emission of the same signal at the same instant
+  * gathering operators at signal definitions (several emission of the same signal at the same instant
   * `pre`
-  * handle valued signal
-    * operator for presence & value
   * n-ary parallel operator and/or gathering (at signals definition)
 * DOM
-  * setTimeout and requestAnimationFrames as global clocks ?
+  * try setTimeout and requestAnimationFrames as global clocks
-* Code generation
-  * generate new signals (even for input) at each steps ?
-  * check if then else generation

-  * simplify `remove` sequentials calls
-  * remove call to `remove` if the statement is not tested in grc

 # Compilation